 Safety Afloat training may be obtained from the BSA Online Learning Center at myscouting.org.
-Confirmation of training is required on tour and activity plans for trips that involve boating.
 Additional guidance on appropriate skill levels and training resources is provided in the Aquatics Supervision guide available from council service centers.

 Trek Safely is designed to help Scouting groups be fully prepared for a backcountry trek.
 It will help each youth member and adult leader recognize situations that could develop, in which the group will have to adjust its schedule or route, or even make camp for the night because of weather circumstances or an injured or ill crew member.
 Crews that address possible scenarios in advance are less likely to be surprised on the trail.
 Contingency planning is critical to the success of every trip.
 Trek Safely may be obtained from the BSA Online Learning Center at myscouting.org.